bigfix/developer.bigfix.com/site/pages/relevance/guide/basics/whose.md

 {% endqna %}

-Or you can put the `whose` clause at the end of the expression, which makes the object of `it` more explicit and may be easier to read:
+Or you can put the `whose` clause at the end of the expression, which makes the object of `it` more explicit and might be easier to read:

 {% qna %}
 Q: (names of files of folder "c:") whose (it contains "a")